 - Where we enter into a data sharing arrangement with a third party – for example the Fire & Rescue Service where we have concerns about hoarding in our homes

-- Police, HMRC, DWP, Durham County Council and others – for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the collection of tax or duty
+- Police, HMRC, DWP, Durham County Council and others – for the purposes of the prevention, investigation, detection or prosecution of criminal offences; the collection of tax or duty; council tax reduction or assessment and payment of housing benefit

 - Utility companies and their representatives to ensure billing details are correct – for example when letting a home where we are liable for energy use and you will become liable for future energy use